Is Kre-Alkalyn better than monohydrate

 - Need for lower doses: If absorption is more efficient, 1.5-3 grams of Kre-Alkalyn should be equivalent to 5-10 grams of monohydrate.

-- Fewer side effects: The risk of bloating, gas, and stomach discomfort, which are sometimes associated with larger doses of poorly dissolved monohydrate, is reduced.
+- Fewer side effects: The risk of bloating, gas, and stomach discomfort, sometimes associated with higher doses of poorly dissolved monohydrate, is reduced.

 Sounds perfect, right?
 The problem is that scientific studies conducted by independent laboratories do not always support these bold claims, especially regarding greater effectiveness for strength and muscle mass.